 |---|

-type_name | Removed.
-The node type is the folder name. |
+type_name | Not an attribute β the node type is the folder name. |

-inputs(...) | Removed.
-Ports are declared as field attributes. |
+inputs(...) | Ports are declared as field attributes, not in the macro arguments. |

-outputs(...) | Removed.
-Ports are declared as field attributes. |
+outputs(...) | Ports are declared as field attributes, not in the macro arguments. |

-Forms: #[input], #[input(trigger)], #[input(trigger, lifo, depth = 1)], #[input(fifo, depth = 100, backpressure = drop_oldest, max_age_ms = 200)], #[input(filter = "fn_name")], #[input(deadline_ms = N)].
+Forms: #[input], #[input(trigger)], #[input(trigger, lifo, depth = 1)], #[input(fifo, depth = 100, backpressure = drop_oldest, max_age_ms = 200)], #[input(filter = "fn_name")], #[input(expect_within_ms = N)].

 | Key | Meaning |